stackpath/frontend-developer-tests/.github/contributing.md

 For example, here is a meaningful commit message:
 ```
-Fix a nil pointer panic in the unit-testing example
+Fix a console warning in the countries test
 ```

 To contrast, here is an example of of a poor commit message.
 Note that it says literally what changed, but provides no context to readers.
 ```
-Fix panics
+Fix warnings
 ```

 ## Opening a pull request